nanomsg/nng/docs/ref/api/aio.md

 This allows an application the opportunity to reuse the message to try again, if it so desires.

-For receive operations, the implementation of the operation will set the message on the _aio_ on success, and the consuming application hasa responsibility to retrieve and dispose of the message.
+For receive operations, the implementation of the operation will set the message on the _aio_ on success, and the consuming application has a responsibility to retrieve and dispose of the message.
 Failure to do so will leak the message.
 If the operation does not complete successfully, then no message is stored on the _aio_.